 In our consumer broadband satellite technologies and internet services markets, we compete against traditional telecommunications and wireless carriers, other satellite internet providers, as well as fiber, cable, and wireless internet service providers offering competitive services in the markets we seek to serve.
 Cost, speed and accessibility are key determining factors in the selection of a service provider by the consumer.
 In addition, government subsidies, such as the Federal Communication Commission's ("FCC") Rural Development Opportunity Fund can have the effect of subsidizing the growth of our wired, wireless and satellite competitors.
-Our primary satellite competitor in our North American consumer market is ViaSat Communications, Inc., which is owned by ViaSat, Inc. ("ViaSat").
-ViaSat has also announced plans to enter the South and Central American consumer markets.
-Starlink has begun offering competing services in the markets we serve and it may become a significant competitor in the future.
+Our primary satellite competitors in our North American consumer market are ViaSat Communications, Inc., which is owned by ViaSat, Inc. ("ViaSat"), and Space Exploration Technologies Corp. ("SpaceX").
+Both ViaSat and SpaceX have also entered the South and Central American consumer markets.
 We seek to differentiate ourselves based on the ubiquitous availability of our service, quality, proprietary technology, and distribution channels.